Bachelor of Human Services (Police Studies)

-Online part-time delivery available for select courses only, students must be accepted into the program.
-Advanced standing/PLAR/credit transfers are available to professionals working in the field and qualifying graduates of related postsecondary programs.
+This part time delivery option is open to current police professionals only.
+Students must be accepted into the program prior to course registration.
+Advanced standing is available to professionals working in the field and qualifying graduates of related pos-tsecondary programs.
 Part-time students are subject to the availability of courses in each semester.
-For information on the part-time program, please contact firstname.lastname@example.org.
+All courses are offered fully online.
+For information on the part-time program, please review the information package below, or contact [email protected].

-"¢ Complete a combination of a prior learning assessment and recognition (PLAR) and exemptions as per Georgian College academic calendar
+- Complete an application for prior learning assessment and recognition (PLAR) and exemptions as per Georgian College academic calendar

-POLC 1000 and 2000 series courses (year one and two in the full-time program) are not available through part-time evenings, weekends or online.
+Please note, due to advanced standing provided to police professionals, POLC 1000 and 2000 series courses (year one and two in the full-time program) are not available through part-time online study.
+Individuals interested in this program without prior police experience are requested to apply to the full time degree program.
 Please refer to the website for full-time course listings.
 Required courses will be determined on an individual basis depending on advanced standing granted.
 Course offerings listed below are those offered online and reflect the typical advanced standing requirements.
-Please note each assessment is individual.

 The Bachelor of Human Services (Police Studies) Degree encourages a broadened critical understanding of the nature, role and function of policing.
 Learners will explore a variety of topics offering opportunities for careers in law enforcement.
 The program learning outcomes value an integrated learning approach to police education that will provide a diverse spectrum of students with the critical mix of professionalism, technical/legal expertise and analytical skills necessary to succeed in justice-related careers.
 This multi-dimensional degree complements, rather than duplicates, existing educational initiatives, offering courses that encourage increasing levels of thinking and analysis, and which are dynamic in design, rationale and delivery.
 The learning outcomes are designed to directly calibrate with the policing community and its high professional standards.